iamdcj/javascripts/core/execution/execution-context/README.md

 ### Creation Phase

-The creation of execution context is something which occurs during the compilation/interpret stage of a program's lifecycle - the engine will assess every lexical environment it enters when combing the source code, starting in the global lexical environment, and it will do the following things when creating an execution context;
+The creation of execution context is something which occurs during the compilation/interpret stage of a program's lifecycle - the engine will assess every function it enters when combing the source code, starting with the anonymous `function` runs the global code, and it will do the following things when **creating an execution context**;

+#### Determines Scope

+> Identifies the Lexical Environment used to resolve identifier references made by code within this execution context.

+#### Determines the value of the [`this`](../../this/)

+> The value associated with the this keyword within ECMAScript code associated with this execution context.